- Home to DLR

 - A worker who is recalled on a part-time basis may continue to be eligible for partial benefits depending on the amount of wages earned.
 Continue filing weekly claims and report the gross wages earned each week.

-DLR offers a vast variety of training and education programs that can help workers whose employment may be permanently affected by the outbreak.
+DLR offers a vast variety of training and education programs that can help workers.
 Tuition assistance is available for eligible individuals to secure a high-demand, high-wage career upon completion.
 Registered Apprenticeships also provide flexible on-the-job training paired with classroom instruction in many industries.

 View or report other possible RA benefit-related fraudulent activities.